camunda/camunda-docs-cawemo/content/technical-guide/installation/_index.md

 page from the user menu and click on *Manage members*.

 Make sure that your SMTP server is up and running so that the users will receive invitations via email.

+### When LDAP Is Enabled

+The first user that logs into Cawemo with their LDAP credentials acts as admin user.
+Subsequent users that log in are added as collaborators of the admin's organization.